Share

 Find a complete list of eligible categories.

-U.S. citizens and green card holders do not need an EAD to work.
+U.S. citizens and Green Card holders do not need an EAD to work.

 Asylum seekers